mrled/keymap.click/docs/devnotes.md

 ### Release a version 1.0

-* Add a guide
+* ✅ Add a guide
-* Add content for all the keys I want
+* 🔲 Add / edit content for all the keys I want
-* Add place for more general info / prose
+* ✅ Add place for more general info / prose
-* Add prose content
+* 🔲 Add / edit prose content
-* Draw orange line to selected key
+* ✅ Draw orange line to selected key

 ### Add a guide for the main layout